Tuition and Payment

 View tuition and payment information on the HFC website.

-First semester fees include uniforms (approximately $162) and mandatory standardized testing fees (approximately $ 500).
-Lab fees/course fees are associated with nursing courses.
+First semester fees include uniform, lab bag, book bundle and mandatory standardized testing fees.
+Lab fees/course fees are associated with all nursing courses.

 ACEMAPP assessments and health updates must be done annually (fee approximately $50); all must remain current.

 Costs will vary from semester to semester, depending on the required books.